lyon-esport/VR_HEADSET_MANAGER/README.md

 - [ ] Setup powershell execution >> To test on fresh installed pc
 - [ ] If no headset in the known headset file, propose to add it or search over the network (mdns scan ? usb ?)
 - [ ] Check available json config files in /config folder, and propose to select the right one if any
-- [x] Test if the app is not already running...
-If yes, warn the user and ask if he really wants to start it...

 #### 🛠️ Backend
 - [x] [🔄 IN TEST] include a json validator or tester (and warn config json is broken, and open a web page with json validator...) then propose to try reload or create a new file based on the template (overwrite existing file)
-- [X] ⚠️ Scan if modules files have changed despite reloading it every 5s.
 - [ ] :key: Save by a secured manner the Wifi Password with [Marshal](https://www.secureideas.com/blog/secure-password-management-in-powershell-best-practices) (ConvertTo-SecureString / ConvertFrom-SecureString)
-- [ ] REST API to provide a web page to manage it from a phone, or by Stream Deck hitself ?
+- [ ] REST API to provide a web page to manage it from a phone, or by Stream Deck (already done for timers)

 #### ⚙️ Headsets management (Headset Management Console)